-- The more drastically you have changed your natural hair color before the more thoughts you should give to the transition strategy.
+- The more drastically you’ve changed your natural hair color in the past, the more thought you should give to the transition strategy.
 Light blonde streaks can be allowed to grow out.
 On the other hand, you or your hair stylist should find different interim solutions for overall darker colored hair.
-Such interim solutions could consist of coloring your hair in a transitional shade, streaks or a new shorter haircut
+Such solutions could consist of coloring your hair in a transitional shade (such as göt2b Color Lightened Heavenly Blonde), getting streaks, or opting for a new shorter haircut.

-- The longer your hair the more careful you should plan the transition to gray or white hair.
+- The longer your hair is, the more careful you should plan the transition to white hair.
 Dependent on the length of your hair, you may have to find transitional solutions for years.
-Applying gradually lighter hair color to your hair over time is one strategy for a smooth transition from darker to gray or white hair.
-In this case, the last transition is from light blonde to white hair
+Applying gradually lighter hair color to your hair over time is one strategy for a smooth transition from darker to white hair.
+In this case, the last transition is from light blonde to white hair.

-- The fewer artificial red pigments you have applied to your hair prior to transitioning to gray the easier it is to bleach your hair.
-The transition from light blonde to gray or white hair is the least noticeable, especially if you put some light streaks in your hair during the transition
+- The fewer artificial red pigments you have applied to your hair prior to transitioning to white, the easier it is to bleach your gray hair.
+The transition from light blonde to white hair is the least noticeable, especially if you put some light streaks in your hair during the transition.

-- Intensive tinting can also ease the transition to gray hair.
-Tinting covers gray and therefore helps to hide darker roots.
-With time, the pigmentation after tinting your hair fades
+- Intensive tinting can also ease the transition to white hair.
+Tinting covers gray hairs and therefore helps to hide darker roots.
+With time, the pigmentation (that appears after tinting your hair) will fade.

-- If you are ready for radical change a gray or white pixie is your best choice.
+- If you are ready for a radical change, a white pixie cut is your best choice.
+The shorter the hair, the quicker the color will grow out.
 You should abstain from coloring your hair as long as possible and then use intensive tinting applications to ease the transition.
-With hair growing at a rate of 1 to 1.5 centimetres your hair will be void of artificial colors and ready for your new look after three months
+With hair growing at a rate of ½ inch per month on average, your locks will be void of artificial colors and ready for your new look after a few months.